Cost Guide

 Cost Drivers for 20 Pounds Shipments

-20 Pounds packages sit in a range where small dimension changes can quickly shift cost outcomes between carriers.
+20 lb packages sit in a range where small dimension changes can quickly shift cost outcomes between carriers.
 Weight alone does not tell the full pricing story.

-• Use repeatable package templates instead of ad hoc box choices.
+• Use repeatable package templates instead of grabbing whatever box is on the shelf.

 Building a Repeatable Weight-Based Shipping Policy